igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 ## Motivation

-When walking in a world a few things are worse than loading screens, we can accept a loadscreen while starting the game or teleporting to a distant locations (the teleport itself can be disguised in a load screen), but load screens to open a door house or move further throught a bridge is unaceptable.
+When walking in a world few things are worse than loading screens, we can accept a loadscreen while starting the game or teleporting to a distant locations (the teleport itself can be disguised in a load screen), but load screens to open a door house or move further throught a bridge is unaceptable.
 Many great games did that, but they would be better without it.

 How can we create a huge game world (by huge I mean at least 100 sq. kilometers wide) and access it without loading, or at least with non noticiable load.